 Built by Callison, an American Company, Lotte Center HàNội is one of the most renowned skyscrapers in Vietnam and has 65 floors.
 This building is a famous shopping center, where you’ll find a variety of items, from home fixtures and clothing, hypermarket items, cosmetics, and jewelry, as well as over 250 fashion and lifestyle brands.

-Apart from being a retail paradise, the building also houses a hotel, gym, private apartments, a spa, and dining options.
+Apart from being a retail paradise, the building also houses a hotel, gym, private apartments, and a spa.
+There are also a number of dining options to aid in your gastronomic journey through Vietnam.
 Another highlight of the structure is its world-class observation deck, where you’ll have a spectacular view of the city.

 Lotte Center HàNội

 Address: 54 Liễu Giai, Cống Vị, Ba Đình, Hà Nội 117000, Vietnam